mavlink/MAVSDK/README.md

 - [follow_me](plugins/follow_me/follow_me.h): drone tracks a position supplied by DroneCore.
 - [logging](plugins/logging/logging.h): (not implemented) data logging and streaming from the vehicle.

-For more information see the [API Overview](https://sdk.dronecode.org/en/#api-overview) in the DroneCore Guide.
+For more information see the [API Overview](https://sdk.dronecode.org/en/#api-overview) in the Dronecode SDK Guide.

 ## Docs (Build instructions etc.)

-Instructions for how to use the library can be found in the [DroneCore Guide](https://sdk.dronecode.org/en).
+Instructions for how to use the library can be found in the [SDK Guide](https://sdk.dronecode.org/en).

 Quick Links: